SlopeDoc/SlopeDoc.github.io/docs/index.md

 But talking about graphics and geometry without 3D is both a waste of joy and clarity.

-Hence we propose **Slope**, a 3D slide engine built on top of [Polyscope](https://polyscope.run/), made to be loaded on top of your scientific code!
+Hence we propose **Slope**, a 3D slide engine built on top of [Polyscope](https://polyscope.run/), which can be loaded on top of your scientific code!

 The goal is to allow researchers, teachers and geometry lovers to easily illustrate concepts with *pretty & interactive* 3D slides and animations.